mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 The three methods act on the specified environment with different policies, which map states to actions.
 The methods take as input a tensor-typed value and return the trajectory from the environment.

 To interact with the environment, the Actor uses the `step(action)` method defined in the `Environment` class.
 For an action applied to the specified environment, this method reacts and returns a ternary.
-The ternary includes the new state after applying the previous action, the reward obtained as a floating-point type, and Boolean flags for terminating the episode and resetting the environment.
+The ternary includes the new state after applying the previous action, the reward obtained as a floating-point type, and boolean flags for terminating the episode and resetting the environment.

 `ReplayBuffer` defines an `insert` method, which is called by the `DQNActor` object to store the experience data in the playback buffer.